Cyberakr21/Detection-and-Monitoring-Homelab/README.md

 N.b Select the Windows Server 2025 standard Evaluation (Desktop Experience)during installation

-After powering the VM and install Windows Server 2025, log into the machine so that you can install software that allows fullscreen view on any Windows machine:
+After powering the VM and installing Windows Server 2025, log into the machine so that you can install software that allows a fullscreen view on any Windows machine:

 ![image alt](https://github.com/Cyberakr21/4-homelab-active-directory--images-/blob/08cf7068f616513fd61cece564d16108bf112fd9/3%20after%20installation%20is%20done%2C%20install%20vm%20tools%20to%20get%20resolution%20change.jpg)